vsnyc/quickstart-workshop/content/30_setup_repo/10_create_scaffolding.md

 	`git push`

-	You should see following output.
+	You should see the following output.

 	<pre>
 	Enumerating objects: 7, done.